geoand/quarkus-java17-demo/README.md

 Exercise service => Database + REST
 Wellness service => Calls Exercise service and external Recipes service with REST Client.
 Also sends Orders to Kafka Mail service => Reads Orders from Kafka and sends email

-## TODOs

-* Add Kubernetes deployment support
-* Add more Java language features?